DonKult/dotPageMod/README.md

 * your PageMods apply to the top window (not to frames) and apply to exisiting pages on (re)load
-* on deactivation CSS sheets are automatically unapplied, JavaScript modifications can be reverted by registering an undo method with `self.port.on("detach", revert);`
+* on deactivation CSS sheets are automatically unapplied, JavaScript modifications can be reverted by registering an undo method
 * on Linux with inotifywait (packaged in Debian in _inotify-tools_) the addon will reload automatically on relevant changes in the config directory